Vyral/base-template/_posts/2022-04-12-an-experts-view-on-the-state-of-the-market.md

 0:00 — Introduction

-0:25 — Why we picked our current location in Columbus and why we’ve been here for so long
+0:25 — Why we picked our current location in Columbus, and why we’ve been here for so long

 1:15 — The great opportunity this market presents for real estate investors